JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 Make sure the server URL specified on the __Administration | Global Settings__ page is correct since agents will use it to connect to the server, if a custom server URL is not specified in the [cloud profile settings](agent-cloud-profile.md#Specifying+Profile+Settings).

-If you need TeamCity to use a proxy to access EC2 services, please read on a current workaround in the dedicated [issue](http://youtrack.jetbrains.com/issue/TW-23637#comment=27-380892).

 ### Required IAM permissions

 TeamCity requires the following permissions for Amazon EC2 Resources: